vanessa15/flexiexam/README.md

  We will use String representation to avoid Number overflow.

- Create the LookAndSay Method defined below and pass all the Unit tests.
+ Create the LookAndSay Method defined below and pass all the Unit tests and try to manage possible exceptions.